 Thomas Edison found that sound could be captured and replayed using a rotating cylinder covered with paraffin paper and a stylus.
 In December 1888, Edison applied for a patent and over next few years helped to develop the modern gramophone based on the wax-cylinder model.

 Throughout the nineteenth century, inventors produced simple electric lights.
 For example, Joseph Swan produced a simple electric light, but, he struggled to maintain a power source and the filament soon burned out when the vacuum was exhausted.
 It was Thomas Edison who made the lightbulb into a practical low current version.
 He used a filament based on a burned sewing thread.

 Velocipedes were invented early in the nineteenth century.
 The most popular at the time was the Penny Farthing, with its huge big wheel.
 But, the big advancement in bike technology came with the introduction of a chain to link pedals to back wheel.
 This enabled a higher speed without relying on a huge wheel.
 The key model in the chain bike was the Rover Safety bike developed by John Kemp Starley.

 Motor Carriage – 1895

-In 1998, the German engineer Karl Benz produced the first modern automobile.
-Using electrical ignition, a water-cooled internal combustion engine and different gears.
+Beginning development in 1895, by 1898 the German engineer Karl Benz produced the first modern automobile using a patented internal combustion engine.
+The car used electrical ignition, a water-cooled internal combustion engine and different gears.

 Until the 1890s, Aluminium was considered a precious metal because it was so hard to isolate.
 However, Ohio chemist, Charles Martin Hall discovered how to isolate Aluminium, through a process of electrolysis.
 This simple method enabled high quantities of aluminium to be produced.
 Its price fell from $18 a pound to 18 cents.
 Aluminium has become one of the most popular and versatile metals in industry.

 Pneumatic Tyre – 1888

 Invented by John Boyd Dunlop; it was developed as a way to make tricycle riding more comfortable.
 His first attempt involved using an old garden hose fitted with air.
 He later developed this idea using a rubber pneumatic tyre and filed for a patent in 1888.
 It was later used on both bikes and motor cars.

 Box Camera – 1888